-We would like to thank Otilia Boldea, Paul Johnson, Jan Magnus and Olivier Scaillet, as well as participants at the Barcelona Workshop in Financial Econometrics (ESADE, May 2023) and the Workshop in memory of Stefano Fachin (Rome, February 2024) for useful comments, discussions and suggestions.
-We are also grateful to Maria Grazia Pittau for sharing her data with us, and to Tao Wang for excellent research assistance.
+^{}We would like to thank Xinyue Bei, Otilia Boldea, Eric Gautier, Paul Johnson, Jan Magnus and Olivier Scaillet, as well as audiences at Duke, Florence, JRC, Liverpool, Montreal, the Barcelona Workshop in Financial Econometrics (ESADE, May 2023), the Workshop in memory of Stefano Fachin (Rome, February 2024), the TSE Financial Econometrics Conference (Toulouse, May 2024), IAAE (Thessaloniki, June 2024), Finance Forum (La Laguna, July 2024), ESEM (Rotterdam, August 2024), LAMES (Montevideo, November 2024), SAEe (Mallorca, December 2024), Encuentro de la SEU (Montevideo, December 2024) and NAWM (San Francisco, January 2025) for useful comments, discussions and suggestions.
+We are also grateful to Maria Grazia Pittau and Christopher Parmeter for sharing their data with us, and to Tao Wang for excellent research assistance.
+Feedback from the editor, associate editor and two anonymous referees have also led to substantial improvements.
 Of course, the usual caveat applies.
-The first and third authors gratefully acknowledge financial support from the Spanish Ministry of Science and Innovation through grant PID2021-128963NB-I00, while the second one is thankful to MIUR through the PRIN project "High-dimensional time series for structural macroeconomic analysis in times of pandemic".
+The first and third authors gratefully acknowledge financial support from grant PID2021-128963NB-I00 funded by MICIU/AEI/1013039/501100011033 and ERDF/EU, while the second one is thankful to MIUR through the PRIN project "High-dimensional time series for structural macroeconomic analysis in times of pandemic".